 One of the less gross but equally strange pregnancy conditions is melasma.
-It’s not as bad as some pregnancy problems, but it stills sucks.
+It’s not as bad as some pregnancy problems that evolve as the weeks progress, but it stills sucks.
 Believe me, I had it BAD.
+And maybe you have it too, which is why you’re reading this article.
+First, let’s get the important part out of the way: it’s totally harmless and totally normal.
+But, you probably still have some follow-up questions.
+So without further ado …

 “The mask of pregnancy,” formally know as melasma, is a condition experienced by anywhere from 50-75% of women.
 It is a specific form of hyperpigmentation that is most commonly associated with pregnancy.
 It’s caused by the increase in estrogen that happens during pregnancy.
 It’s often diagnosed through random dark blotches on various areas of the face like the forehead, cheeks, and lip area.